-Hey Laura, I’ve got this awesome job for you and I can even offer you $1000 bonus for completing the 13 weeks!
+Hey Laura, I’ve got this awesome job for you and I can even offer you a $1000 bonus for completing the 13 weeks!
 Ah, these words were really exciting for me to hear when I was just getting started. $1000 extra dollars?
 Yes, please.
-But the thing I did not understand is in order for the company to pay me $1000 at the end of the contract, they would simply be taking $1000 from my pay package and moving it to the end.
+But the thing I did not understand is in order for the company to pay me $1000 (aka a completion bonus) at the end of the contract, they would simply be taking $1000 from my pay package and moving it to the end.
 This was used as a marketing strategy.

 - Now we have to wait till the end to get the $1000

 - And now that $1000 is taxed instead of it going in our tax-free stipends

 Moving money around in travel nurse pay packages